guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 In online applications, we mainly face low accuracy or low availability rate problems: Model-centric method is limited by the quality of the training dataset.
 The generation results' accuracy needs to be above 99\% as too many erroneous descriptions would result in poor user experience.
 Our initial availability rate was only 88\% after initially constructing the training dataset by querying ChatGPT \cite{ouyang2022training,openai2023gpt}.
 The reason for the low accuracy is that there exists a significant amount of erroneous data in the training dataset that is unsuitable for display.
 For instance, while a product is titled 'fish-flavored shredded pork', the corresponding description in the training dataset states "this dish is spicy."
 Consequently, such product descriptions may not be suitable for non-spicy "fish-flavored shredded pork" products.
 More examples are shown in Table \cite{table2} and \cite{table3}.

-The speed of manual annotation is also a very critical issue.
-In our scenario, 80\% of the time is spent on labeling data.
-For example, if it consumes 2 weeks to annotate 100,000 data.
-So if we use the baseline method which 5x peoples label the same data to ensure data quality, it will consume us 10 weeks to complete the data preparation work.
-On the other end, it only consumes 1 week if we reduce the labeling time by 2x.
+The speed of manual annotation is a critical challenge.
+In our scenario, 80\% of the time is spent on data labeling.
+For example, annotating 100,000 data points currently takes 2 weeks.
+If we adopt the baseline method requiring five people to label the same data for quality assurance, the data preparation would require 10 weeks to complete.
+Conversely, by reducing labeling time by half, this process could be completed in just 1 week.

-To solve the above problems, we design the Self-Predict and Choose method to correct the error data in ambiguous data, and we design Self-Search and Remove method to solve the problem of in-distribution error data, while overcoming the problem of errors in manual annotations.
+To solve the aforementioned problems, we designed the Self-Predict and Choose method to correct errors in ambiguous data, and developed the Self-Search and Remove method to address in-distribution errors, while also overcoming issues with manual annotation errors.

 The contributions of our paper are:

-(1) we propose the data-centric method for improving text generation model's accuracy or available rate.
-Our method can achieve 99.2\% available rate in our product description generation task to be deployed online.
+(1) We propose a data-centric method for improving text generation models' accuracy and success rates.
+Our method achieves a 99.2\% success rate in our product description generation task being deployed online.

-(2) Our method focuses on using minimal labeling time to identify ambiguous and error data in the training dataset.
-It saves about 10x of the labeling time, compared to the baseline of checking all the training data for several times.
-In all the stages where we need annotations, the annotators only need to label 2-class choices, which is the fastest and most accurate annotation process.
+(2) Our method focuses on minimizing labeling effort by identifying ambiguous and erroneous data in training datasets.
+It reduces labeling time by tenfold compared to the baseline approach of repeatedly checking all training data.
+For all annotation stages, labelers only need to make two-class selections - the most efficient and reliable annotation format.

-(3) Our method can apply to many other text generation tasks and improve the accuracy to above 99\%.
-Also our method can apply to a broad set of deep learning applications based on human-labeled dataset.
+(3) Our method can be applied to various text generation tasks, achieving accuracy rates above 99\%.
+It also has broad applicability to deep learning applications using human-annotated datasets.

 ![table1](/assets/png/textgen-improved-by-correct/table1.png)
 ![table23](/assets/png/textgen-improved-by-correct/table23.png)